InwoongLee/TS-LSTM/README.md

 ![Model architecture](Image/ensemble_model.png)

-This is also a Tensorflow implementation of Generalized Temporal Sliding LSTM (TS-LSTM) models from the paper 3D Human Behavior Understanding using Generalized TS-LSTM Networks.
+This is also a Tensorflow implementation of Generalized Temporal Sliding LSTM (TS-LSTM) models from the paper 3D Human Behavior Understanding using Generalized TS-LSTM Networks (under review).
 The generalized TS-LSTM networks consist of multiple TS-LSTM modules, and can be controlled by the hyper-parameters such as the LSTM window sizes, temporal strides and motion feature offsets of TS-LSTM modules.

 ![Model architecture](Image/generalized_model.png)